MiloszBratkowski/HelpOPTB/README.md

 All available placeholders are listed next to the massage in messages.yml.

-If you use BungeeCord you can **see on your server what player has prefix and suffix on the server from which he sends** the message.
+If you use BungeeCord/Velocity you can **see on your server what player has prefix and suffix on the server from which he sends** the message.
 In the same way, the player sees your prefix that you have on the server where you executed the /response command.

 ## BungeeCord
 First of all download library: ***[BungeeChannelTB](https://www.spigotmc.org/resources/bungeechanneltb.108382/)***.
 To enable BungeeCord messaging set option ***enable_bungee: true*** in config.yml.
 Remember to receiving reports on other servers, admin must have permission on the server where he is.

+## Velocity
+If server is based on Velocity Proxy you can use all features from BungeeCord support, but on Velocity server must be downloaded ***[VelocityChannelTB](https://www.spigotmc.org/resources/velocity-channel-tb.112745/)*** (not BungeeChannelTB).
+All configuration is the same as BungeeCord (enable_bungee: true, etc.).
+Don't worry about BungeeCord signatures in the plugin configuration file, these options also correspond to the Velocity system.

 ## Discord
 The plugin allows you to forward reports to the discord server using a webhook.